e-vdb/connectFour/README.md

 ## Summary

-Connect four game for two players.
+Connect four game for two human players.

 Code written in python3 with graphics user interface (GUI) using Tkinter.

 ## Connect Four

+Connect four is a two-players game.

 To learn more about this game, visit https://en.wikipedia.org/wiki/Connect_Four